cybex-gmbh/laravel-meltor/README.md

   ],
 ```

+As this package intended to generate a new migration on a non-production system, there may be no need to commit this new connection.

+#### Permissions

 Make sure that your local database user has sufficient permissions to access the information_schema db.
 Configuring the root user to access the database is possible, but generally not recommended for multiple reasons.

-As this package intended to generate a new migration on a non-production system, there may be no need to commit this new connection.
+This package will fall back to Doctrine to read indexes if the permissions are insufficient.
+This leads to the following deviations in the new, generated migration:

+- Spatial indexes will be left out
+- The index order within tables may differ

 ## Usage